javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 For stacks, the latest pushed item is received first, that's also called LIFO (Last-In-First-Out) principle.
 For queues, we have FIFO (First-In-First-Out).

 Arrays in JavaScript can work both as a queue and as a stack.
-They allow to add/remove elements both to/from the beginning or the end.
+They allow you to add/remove elements both to/from the beginning or the end.

 In computer science the data structure that allows it is called [deque](https://en.wikipedia.org/wiki/Double-ended_queue).